tidyverse/dplyr/tests/testthat/_snaps/join-by.md

       join_by(NULL)
     Condition
       Error in `join_by()`:
       !
-Join by expressions can't be empty. x Expression 1 is empty.
+Expressions can't be empty.
+      x Expression 1 is empty.

 ---